House of Baillet

-Baillet or de Baillet or Baillet von Latour is a former Belgian noble family.
-The house is divided into different branches, the most famous were the Counts of Baillet-Latour.
+The Baillet family or de Baillet or Baillet von Latour is a former Belgian noble family.
+The house is divided into different branches, the most known were the Counts of Baillet-Latour.

 History

 The title of Count of Baillet was created by imperial decree of Charles VI, Holy Roman Emperor on 10 March 1719.
 The first Count of Baillet was Christophe-Ernest.
-He was the son of Maximilien-Antoine de Baillet.
+He was the son of Maximilien-Antoine de Baillet, Seigneur de Latour (b.
+1627) and his wife, Anne Marie Coenen.
 The family had great influence in politics and church, many members were active in the Catholic Party.

-In 1980 the last male heir died without children meaning that the title became extinct.

 The family resided in the Chateau de Latour next to Virton until 1794.
-The Artois-Baillet Latour Foundation is named after the family.
+In 1980 the last male heir, Count Alfred de Baillet-Latour died without children meaning that the title became extinct.
+Upon his death the family fortune was, according to his will, used to found the Artois-Baillet Latour Foundation.